ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/selfheal.md

     Status field: Enable

-    Or via the CLI:
+    Or via the CLI

-    * Go to any node.
+    * Go to any node

-    * Create a file with modified configurations.
+    * Create a file with modified configurations

         Sample config.txt file